P.T. & Owner

 Other then work I love to spend my time listening to music, practicing yoga, spinning, meditation and my favorite is spending time with my family.

 I decided to become a Physical therapist as I liked working with people and now I enjoy helping my patients to recover from pain, surgery, injuries, movement and postural dysfunctions.
 I have a Masters and Bachelors degree in Physical Therapy from India.
-Currently pursuing post professional Doctor of Physical Therapy degree from University of Montana.
+Completed my Doctor of Physical Therapy degree from University of Montana.
 I help my patients with joint mobilization, soft tissue release, exercises, functional retraining, patient education and empowerment to relieve their pain, improve mobility and achieve their functional goals.
 I spend my spare time with friends and family, cooking, and hiking.

 301 Lennon Ln, #202